• Skip to primary navigation

 Jump to:

-• What's the Story Behind this Recipe?
+• What's the Story on this Curry Recipe?

 • Why this Recipe Works

-• How to Make Washington Square Spinach Chicken
+• How to Make Spinach Chicken

 In late 20th-century Portland, before the renaissance of food carts and pop-up cuisine, Saturday Market food stalls and mall food courts were about as exotic as food got.
 Especially if you were young and on a tight budget.
 Throughout the nineties and early noughties, my mom-friends and I would regularly pack our toddlers and preschoolers over to the local mall to grab lunch.